David-patrick-chuks/AdventOfCode-2024/README.md

 - **Day 03:** Solved a pattern matching problem with a focus on multiplication.
 Part 1 and Part 2 involved parsing a set of multiplication operations and calculating the sum of products based on certain conditions.
 The solution involved regex pattern matching to extract the values and compute the sum.
 - **Day 04:** Solved grid traversal and directional pattern matching.
 Part 1 identifies and counts occurrences of 'X' surrounded by a specific sequence of symbols ('M', 'A', 'S') in all eight directions.
 Part 2 checks for a flipped pattern between 'M' and 'S' symbols adjacent to 'A' in a specific configuration, and counts the valid occurrences.
 - **Day 05:** Solved sorting chaos with rules and updates.
 Part 1 validated updates already sorted based on rules and calculated a result, while Part 2 sorted updates dynamically before calculating the outcome.
 Debugging input formatting and implementing a custom sort condition were the highlights
+- **Day 06:** Solved a grid traversal problem.
+Part 1 counts unique cells visited while navigating a grid based on directional rules.
+Part 2 simulates potential loops by toggling specific cells and calculating how many result in valid loops.

 ## Installation